North Orange County Community College District: Fullerton College

 Located in Fullerton, California, Fullerton College offers over 90 associate degree programs and over 140 vocational certificate programs, as well as 25 associate degrees for transfer.
 In the 2016–17 academic year, Fullerton College, was home to over 34,000 students.

 North Orange Continuing Education (NOCE)

 Located in northern Orange County, California, the North Orange Continuing Education provides non-credit continuing adult education and community service classes at all three of its campus locations, as well as numerous off-campus locations.
 NOCE has locations in Anaheim, California, Cypress, California and Fullerton, California.
 Some of the classes NOCE offers include: GED/HiSET preparation, ESL, Educational Enrichment for Older Adults and even a variety of career certificates.

-Governance and Leadership

-Board of Trustees
+Board of trustees

-The main governing body of the NOCCCD is the Board of Trustees.
-This body is composed of seven members, including two student trustees representing Cypress College and Fullerton College, and is charged with establishing all policies that guide the general operation of the District.
+The main governing body of the NOCCCD is the board of trustees.
+This body is composed of seven members, including three student trustees representing Cypress College, Fullerton College and North Orange Continuing Education (NOCE), and is charged with establishing all policies that guide the general operation of the District.

-Working Groups

-The NOCCCD has also created groups that provide recommendations in the decision-making process to the Chancellor.
-There is a total of three groups that serve as conduits of information to and from the constituents, allowing them to be more informed about the decision-making process.
-The three groups are as follow: